-Benjamin Mendy told accuser 'I'm going to kidnap you', jury hears
+Benjamin Mendy: Accuser says footballer threatened to kidnap her

 "I just kept thinking 'where are his friends?
 Why are they not here?
 Should I scream?
 What am I going to do?'

-"I pretty much landed myself in that situation because I shouldn't have gone up there [to Manchester]."
+"I pretty much landed myself in that situation, because I shouldn't have gone up [to Manchester]."

-She told the police officer she could not remember how the incident ended but she packed her clothes, got dressed and left through the front door of the house to call for a taxi.
+She told the police officer she could not remember how the incident ended, but she packed her clothes, got dressed and left the house to call a taxi.

 Earlier, Timothy Cray QC, prosecuting, read some agreed facts, which are not in contention between defence and prosecution, based on notes made by the woman's GP.

-He said she had a telephone consultation in August 2021 and said she was feeling "low and anxious" because something had been made public, but did not want to discuss it further.

-The next day, in a face-to-face appointment, she said she had not had sexual intercourse since 2018 when she was sexually assaulted and that this was related to the current news stories about Mr Mendy.
+He said in August 2021, she described feeling "low and anxious" because something had been made public and later told her doctor she had not had sex since 2018 when she was sexually assaulted, adding that it was related to the current news stories about Mr Mendy.

-She said she wanted a doctor's note for time off and was worried the matter would be discussed in her place of work.

 Her GP suggested she speak to police, but the woman said she did not want to at that time.

-The court then heard that on 13 January, she attended Walworth Police Station in London to make a report.

-The jury was told she was wearing a face mask and had her hood up and was reluctant to give any personal details because she was "worried about media interest".
+The court then heard that on 13 January, she attended a police station in London to make a report but she was reluctant to give any personal details because she was "worried about media interest".

 Officers persuaded her to make a formal complaint and she told them about the alleged attack, naming Mr Mendy as the person responsible.